-The area from La Rochelle to Ile de Ré is popular once the mild temperatures return.
+The area from La Rochelle to Ile de Ré is popular when the temperature becomes mild.
 Many visitors, charmed by the region’s culinary specialties, make this flavorful recipe at home.
 Mussels from Bouchot (a very popular type) are cooked with shallots, garlic cloves, herbs, spices, eggs, some cream, and most importantly some Pineau des Charentes (local alcohol).

 7) Breton Buckwheat Pancakes (Galettes Bretonnes)

 * This dish can be vegetarian or even vegan

 Because of a gourmet enthusiasm, Breton creperies are almost everywhere in France.
 But what is a galette?
 It is a savory crepe made with buckwheat flour that gives it its greyish color.
 The traditional fillings are ham, cheese, and eggs or andouille and onions; however, the varieties have grown over time and have become more creative.
 If you are in Paris, the best creperies of the capital can be found in the Tour Montparnasse neighborhood.

 On the same topic : The 18 Best Creperies In Paris Where to Eat the Best Crepes